ibm-cloud-docs/EventStreams/limits_quotas.md

 Throughput is expressed as the number of bytes per second that can be both sent and received in a service instance.

 Throughput capacity cannot be scaled down.
-To move to a lower throughput capacity would require creating a new {{site.data.keyword.messagehub}} service instance at the lower capacity unit.
+To move to a lower throughput capacity, requires creating a new {{site.data.keyword.messagehub}} service instance at the lower capacity unit.

 **The following figures are not verified.
 They are guidelines only.**